Goorakh/RiskOfChaos/README.md

 * Add Random Item Corruption Rule: Gives the "corruption" behaviour of void items to a random pair of items.
 Lasts for the rest of the run.
 * Increase Player Level: Gives additional levels to all players (+5 by default, configurable)
 * All Interactables are Cloaked: Turns all interactables into cloaked variants, lasts 60 seconds
+* Consume Random Item: Turns a random consumable item from every player into its consumed variant
+* Repair Random Item: Turns a random consumed item from every player into its regular variant
 </details>

 <hr>